tytydraco/yessleep/out/Ive_always_been_afraid_of_mirrors.md

 Of course, it affected my social life.
 If anyone tried playing Bloody Mary at a sleepover, I had to call my mom to come get me.
 So that didn’t make me popular, but I probably wouldn’t have been anyway.
 I couldn’t pluck my eyebrows, and going to the salon was a nightmare—sitting in front of those big mirrors made me sweat like a dog, so my mom always cut my hair at home, in the kitchen.
 People never complimented my haircut, but at least she kept it out of my eyes.

 When I moved out, I spent days hunting at Goodwill, picking out the dullest, least-shiny appliances I could.
 I worked from home, where I kept my own mirrors covered constantly, and I never opened my blinds.
-The only time I glimpsed my reflection was at other peoples’ houses, or at restaurants or bars.
+The only time I glimpsed my reflection was at other peoples’ houses, or at restaurants.
 Clearly, I didn’t get out much, and when I did have to use the bathroom in public places, I took deep breaths, averted my eyes, and counted down the seconds until I could dry my hands and get the fuck out.
 I could have used more therapy, obviously—but what, am I rich or something?

 It’s not so bad to let a phobia run your life.
 I just don’t make a big deal out of it.
 Really, it only became a problem when my mom died.
 Lots of things became a problem then.
 How was I supposed to live in a world where my mom was dead?
 Also, who was going to cut my hair now?

 My mom didn’t have a lot, and what little she had was inarguably mine, so I hired a probate attorney with the promise of a pittance from her estate.
 Even though there was no contest, it took forever to wrap things up, and talk to the banks, and work it out with the mortgage people.
 The house sat empty for a long time, until I was ready to hold her wake.

 The wake was small and casual.
 My mom was never fussy, so we ordered pizza, sat around talking, and I got gravely wasted off boxed wine.
 Her old shift supervisor put me to bed that night, tucking the blankets around my shoulders while I sobbed.
-I woke up with a pillow snugly tucked against my back, keeping me from rolling over, badly nauseated.
+I woke up badly nauseated, with a pillow snugly tucked against my back, keeping me from rolling over.
+That was nice of them.

 I opened my eyes and saw something shifting in the shadows of the room.

 I remembered how this worked, of course.
 Like I was a kid again, I held completely, utterly still.
 I didn’t even breathe, which was a mistake.
 I held my breath so long that I involuntarily inhaled with a tiny hiss.
-I waited, and waited, then peeked out through slitted eyes.
+I waited, and waited, head swimming and stomach churning, then peeked out through slitted eyes.
 They had put me to bed in my mom’s old room, probably thinking it was mine now, and her old vanity mirror pointed right at me.
 I couldn’t make out my reflection, but I’d seen something moving.
 I could hear it still, a faint rustling, like an animal in the walls.
 That happened at night, in this house.

 I stayed there for a long time, until my rippling gut let me know I couldn’t wait much longer.
 I threw off the blankets and dashed down the hall, into the bathroom, kneeling over the toilet just in time.
 The vomit burned through my throat, and my stomach cramped from convulsions, and I was crying as my uncut hair dipped into the toilet water.
 My mother was dead, and there was no one in the world who loved me now.
 Who cared if I died?